7 Ways a Father’s Rights Attorney Can Prepare You for Court

 2. Child Support

+These may include health care expenses and child care expenses.
 While the court will use a formula to determine child support, the parties may also negotiate their own arrangement for this matter.
 If you are attempting to negotiate child support payments with your ex-partner, you will want an attorney helping you understand how much is an appropriate payment.
 Your attorney can also advise you on the best way to negotiate and come to an agreement that works for both parties.

 3. Holiday Visitation